fpob/yumemi/docs/example.rst

 Example
 =======

-All documentation in one example...
+Nearly all documentation in one example...

 .. code-block:: python